Ensono/CheckyChatbot/README.md

 ### Environment Configuration

-For the above commands to work, you must 'teach' Checky about each environment; declare a collection of environments through one or more environment definition files:
+For the above commands to work, you must 'teach' Checky about each environment; first declare a collection of environments through one or more environment definition files:

 ```json